caocao0525/ChromBERT/README.md

 <br>

 ## 2. Installation with Environment Setup
-We recommend setting up a Python virtual environment using [Mamba](https://github.com/mamba-org/mamba), a fast and efficient Conda-compatible package manager.
+To ensure optimal performance and avoid conflicts between dependencies, we recommend setting up separate environments for data preprocessing and analysis, and for model training.
+We suggest using [Mamba](https://github.com/mamba-org/mamba), a fast and efficient Conda-compatible package manager, for creating these environments.
 Below is a concise guide on how to create a new environment and install ChromBERT along with all required dependencies.

 #### 2-1.
 Clone the ChromBERT repository to download the source code to your local machine.
 To download the source code to your local machine, execute: